Yosef Elron: Supreme Court

-Notably, his judgments underscore the broad discretion given to the prosecution authorities in deciding whether to open a criminal investigation and to determine whether to prosecute a person.
-Nevertheless, he emphasized that in extreme situations, a decision to prosecute a person might be unreasonable and declared void by the criminal court.
+Another aspect of this conservatism is found in Elron's relatively harsh sentencing approach.
+Among other cases, Elron dissented from the majority opinion in a sentencing case of a young adult who was accused of sexual assault of a fellow classmate.
+Elron argued that despite his age, the perpetrator should be sent to prison, and not only receive probation.
+Similarly, Elron fiercely denounced violence against females, ruling that offenders should be sentenced to lengthy prison times.

 In one case, Justice Elron ruled that the Court should not overturn the Attorney General's decision not to prosecute General Security Services Interrogators for torture.
 Elron found that the petitioners failed to prove that the security services practiced violent measures against the interrogated suspect; and that the "special measures" practiced by the Security Services were necessary for the immediate thwarting of "a tangible threat of harm to human life".
 The ruling also rejected the petition for cancellation of the Security Services directive, allowing investigators to consult with senior officials about their use of "special measures" during the interrogations.
 Supreme Court Chief Justice Esther Hayut rejected the request for further hearing on the ruling.

 Justice Elron rejected a petition against the Foreign Ministry's policy to allow leaders who allegedly participated in crimes against humanity and war crimes to visit at Yad Vashem Museum.
 He emphasized that various considerations may support this policy since one of the objectives of Yad Vashem to convey an educational lesson for future generations and discourage leaders from committing such crimes.

+In September 18, 2024, Elron retired from the Court, reaching the mandatory retirement age.
+During the retirement ceremony, Elron elaborated on his path in the judicial system and his judicial approach, also reading his final ruling: a decision granting parents the right to counsel in child protection committees that have the authority to revoke custody.